-Colleges and univerisities across the country are releasing their return-to-school plans in an effort to address the uncertainty for students and staff.
+Colleges and universities across the country are releasing their return-to-school plans in an effort to address the uncertainty for students and staff.
 Will in-class teaching be available?
 Will every student be able to attend?
 What about safety practices and social distancing?
 All of these questions will need to be addressed before any decision can be made.
 And with the unpredictability of the coronavirus, those plans could change in an instant.
 That's why you should talk with an estate planning attorney about a POA for teens.

 Whether your child is a freshman or returning senior, the most important question you’ll ask yourself is whether it will be a safe place for them.
 What will happen if my child gets sick or hurt?
-For this reason, more importantly, it is also time for them to consider a Medical Power of Attorney and Durable Power of Attorney.
+For this reason, more importantly, it is also time for them to consider a Medical Power of Attorney and Durable Power of Attorney for your teens.

-Why do I need a medical power of attorney for my college-bound child?
+Why do I need a medical POA for my college-bound teen?

 You cannot rely on documents executed through the school since they are limited to accessing school records and in limited circumstances, to medical treatment at the school only.
-To assist your student or any young adult, a power of attorney, which includes access to medical records and treatment must be executed.
-It is best to have these documents drafted by an estates attorney and not rely on forms downloaded from the internet as they may not meet all of the necessary legal requirements.
+To assist your student or any young adult, a POA for teens, which includes access to medical records and treatment must be executed.
+It is best to have these documents drafted by an estate planning attorney and not rely on forms downloaded from the internet as they may not meet all of the necessary legal requirements.

 Proper planning can allow your young adult to appoint the person or persons they trust to handle financial and medical matters for them.
-If they have a serious illness or accident, having these documents in place can save the family time and significant costs by avoiding the immediate need to seek a court appointed guardian.
-If they are traveling abroad and need assistance with matters at home, a Durable Power of Attorney will allow their agent to handle banking transactions, sign tax returns and many other types of matters for them.
+If they have a serious illness or accident, having these documents in place can save the family time and significant costs by avoiding the immediate need to seek a court-appointed guardian.
+If they are traveling abroad and need assistance with matters at home, a Durable POA for your teen allows their agent to handle banking transactions, sign tax returns, and many other types of matters for them.

 A young adult, or any adult for that matter, should take the time to be sure these documents are in place before they become necessary.
 Please call one of our estate planning attorneys for more information.